Third person dies of Ebola fever in Nigeria

 Health Minister Onyebuchi Chukwu confirmed that the nurse was one of 10 confirmed Ebola cases in Nigeria.

 Earlier, information Minister Labaran Maku had only said that she was under quarantine.
 He added that her 20 contacts were all under surveillance in Enugu, bringing the total number being watched in the country to 189.
-Her action higlights the risk of an outbreak in Lagos, a megacity of 21 million people, the majority of whose inhabitants are migrants from other parts of the country and other West African countries.
+Her action highlights the risk of an outbreak in Lagos, a mega city of 21 million people, the majority of whose inhabitants are migrants from other parts of the country and other West African countries.

 "We are calling on citizens to cooperate.
-If health workers say you have had contact with A,B,C, don't move to anywhere, respect that judgement."
+If health workers say you have had contact with A,B,C, don't move to anywhere, respect that judgment."

 (Reporting by Camillus Eboh and Felix Onuah; Writing by Tim Cocks; Editing by Andrew Roche)